About the Program

 Junior archaeologists, ages 8 to 12, will learn how archaeologists make discoveries about the past and practice excavation skills at our outdoor, interactive 1,500-square-foot dig site and field research tent.

-Each of the four sessions focuses on a unique area of archaeological study and culminates in a related hands-on project.
-Sign up for one or more days of your choice.
-Sessions can be attended consecutively or nonconsecutively.
+Each session focuses on a couple areas of archaeological study and culminates in a related hands-on project.
+Sign up for one or both days.
 No previous experience required.